Kavitha (1962 film): Production

 The film was produced by Modern Theatres and was directed by T. R. Raghunath.
 Story and dialogues were written by Murasoli Maran.
 R. Sampath was in charge of cinematography while L. Balu handled the editing.
 Art direction was by B. Nagarajan.
 Hiralal and P. Jayaram did the choreography.
 Still photography was done by A. J. Joseph.
 Rajasulochana featured in dual roles in this film.

 Soundtrack

-Music was composed by K. V. Mahadevan while the lyrics were penned by A. Maruthakasi and Kannadasan.
+Music was composed by K. V. Mahadevan.